I. What is Burlesque?

 VI.
 Examples of Burlesque in Pop Culture

 In popular culture, the most commonly represented form of burlesque in film and television is the parody.
 In fact, parodies have a massive presence in the popular film industry; specifically films that parody older films, often with similar names.
-For example, Shaun of the Dead (2004) parodies its predecessor, the cult classic Dawn of the Dead (1978), in both title and genre—it makes fun of the zombie flick genre (specifically Dawn of the Dead) by mimicking its style in a ridiculous way, as seen in the clip below:
+For example, Shaun of the Dead (2004) parodies its predecessor, the cult classic Dawn of the Dead (1978), in both title and genre—it makes fun of the zombie flick genre (specifically Dawn of the Dead) by mimicking its style in a ridiculous way.

 Rather than being scary, Shaun of the Dead turns horror into humor by using slow, basically harmless zombies who seemingly go unnoticed by the main characters.
 Further examples of parody films include Not Another Teen Movie, Scary Movie, Epic Movie, Austin Powers—the list is seemingly endless.

 O Brother, Where Art Thou? is a prime example of a modern burlesque film, specifically a mock-heroic.
 The storyline is inspired by the Odyssey, Homer’s famous medieval epic poem, but takes place in America during the 1900’s.
 It follows the major plotline and epic style—a hero on a quest—but replaces the elements of epic poem with humorous and exaggerated characters, settings, and situations.